narrator0/ntubagb-betsite/README.md

 Open FileZilla and put `/Applications/XAMPP/xamppfiles/htdocs/ntubagb` in the `public_html` file and the site will be seen at `http://homepage.ntu.edu.tw/~yourStudentId/ntubagb`.
 It it the same thing to updata the website, but only need to update the file you change in the future.

 > Don't really type `http://homepage.ntu.edu.tw/~yourStudentId/ntubagb` please!
 Plug your student ID for example `http://homepage.ntu.edu.tw/~b03302015/ntubagb`.
+Do not Upload all the file in the ntubagb.
+Only upload the file you changed.

 ## Mainpage Editing